aws/aws-fpga/README.md

 # Quick start

-By running the next few steps, you would have downloaded the HDK, compile and build on of the sampled Custom Logics (CL), and register it with AWS
+By running the next few steps, you would have downloaded the HDK+SDK, compile and build on of the sampled Custom Logics (CL), and register it with AWS

     $ git clone https://github.com/aws/aws-fpga   # Fetch the HDK and SDK code
-    $ cd aws-fpga                                 # move to the root directory of the repository before running the next script
+    $ cd aws-fpga                                 # Move to the root directory of the repository before running the next script
     $ source hdk_setup.sh                         # Set up the environment variables
     $ cd hdk/cl/examples/cl_simple                # Change directory to one of the provided examples
-    $ export CL_DIR=$(pwd)                        # define this directory as the root for the CL design
+    $ export CL_DIR=$(pwd)                        # Define this directory as the root for the CL design
     $ cd build/scripts                            # The build directory for synthesizing, placement, timing etc
     $ vivado -mode batch -source create_dcp_from_cl.tcl   # make sure you have vivado installed and vivado license manager running
-    $ aws ec2 createFpgaImage TBD TBD TBD         # make sure you have aws account, aws-cli installed, and you ran `aws configure`
+    $ aws ec2 createFpgaImage TBD TBD TBD         # Make sure you have aws account, aws-cli installed, and you ran `aws configure`

+You can setup and install the SDK with these few steps.
+Note that the first two steps may be skipped if you have already ran them in the above HDK setup.
+    $ git clone https://github.com/aws/aws-fpga   # Fetch the HDK and SDK code
+    $ cd aws-fpga                                 # Move to the root directory of the repository before running the next script
+    $ source sdk_setup.sh                         # Set up the envronment variables
+    $ cd sdk                                      # Change directories to the top-level SDK directory
+    $ sdk_install.sh                              # Build and install the SDK

 ## Building, Registering and Using an AFI

 The [Getting started with CL examples](./hdk/cl/examples/Getting_Started_With_CL_Examples.md) can walk you through step by step how to build an AFI from one of the provided example, registers with AWS, and run it on an EC2 F1 instance.